Director of Facilities

 Victoria is looking forward to making a difference working at the ULC by providing top notch customer service to tenants and furthering her development as a Property Manager.
 A Connecticut native and self proclaimed wanderer, Victoria has lived in South Carolina, Florida and Montana.
 She enjoys cooking, concert going, and visiting as many national parks as possible.
 Victoria is currently learning Spanish and working on getting her real estate license in the state of CO.

-After growing up in Pueblo, CO, Aaron has spent equal time working in both the construction industry and the non-profit sector.
-From framing houses in the heat of the Texas summer to leading at-risk youth development programs in Pittsburgh, PA and Denver, CO, to implementing emergency home rehabilitation programs in Boulder, CO after disastrous flooding in 2013, he has a broad range of experience.
-Most recently, Aaron served as Deputy Director for one of the nation’s largest Weatherization Assistance Program providers.
+Since growing up in Pueblo, CO, Aaron has a broad base of experience ranging from the construction industry to the non-profit sector.
+From framing houses in the heat of the Texas summer to leading at-risk youth development programs in Pittsburgh, PA and Denver, CO, to implementing emergency home rehabilitation programs in Boulder, CO after disastrous flooding in 2013 and leading nonprofit organizations focused on affordable housing and energy efficiency.

 Erin joined ULC in October 2019 as a graduate school intern in the Real Estate Department.
 In January 2020, she joined the Assets Team full time as a Property Manager.
 Erin has worked as the President and Executive Director of the Denver Handmade Alliance, as well as an artist and jeweler.
 As a Real Estate Broker since 2017 and a life-long community organizer and volunteer, she is thrilled to combine her love for Real Estate and social equity in her work.